caizefeng/BayesianOpt4dftu/README.md

         }
         ```

-    - **`atoms`**: Define the atomic positions of each atom in your system and the initial magnetic moment if there is
+    - **`atoms`**: Specify the atomic positions of each atom in your system and the initial magnetic moment if there is
       any.

       With SOC: